Dimtemp/AzureDataFactory/lab-10-vm-sql.md

 	![Picture 20](images/dp-3300-module-11-lab-20.png)

-# Exercise 2: Connect to SQL Server and Restore a Backup
+# Exercise 2: Connect to the VM and run SQL Server Management Studio

-**Estimated Time: 10 minutes**

-The main tasks for this exercise are as follows:

-1. Create an RDP (Remote Desktop Protocol) connection to SQL Server on an Azure Virtual Machine

-2. Download a database backup file.

-3. Restore the database in SQL Server using SQL Server Management Studio

-4. Query the database to confirm its availability

-## Task 1: Connect to the Virtual Machine and download the backup file
+## Task 1: Connect to the Virtual Machine

 1. On the Overview page for the virtual machine, select the Connect button and choose RDP.